theos/theos.dev/docs/Variables.md

 - THEOS_SUBPROJECT_PRODUCT (str) ----- **internal ?**

 - THEOS_SCHEMA (str)
-  - Schema to build for "Release," "Debug," or "" (default: "")
+  - Schema to build for "Release," "Debug," or "" (default: Debug)
     - This will adjust what variables are enabled/disabled in Theos' internal configuration

 - THEOS_PLATFORM_NAME (str)